Docas95/Fight-The-Wizard/README.md

 # Fight-The-Wizard
 A 2D side scroller game made with Godot.

 ## What's this game about?

-Like that title says... you fight a wizard!

-A long time ago, a wizard went mad and trapped the people of his kingdom inside a cursed dungeon.
-Thankfully, after many years of pain and suffering, a brave knight is here to save the day.

-In this game, you get to explore the cursed dungeon, fight enemies and receive help from the people the wizar trapped.
-Eventually, if you're skilled enough, you will find the Wizard's castle and fight him.
+This is a small game about a cave cursed by a wizard.
+You control a knight that is exploring the cave in order to fight and defeat the wizard.

+It's a simple game with simple mechanics.
+It was made for educational purposes.

 ## How far along in progress is this game?

-As of today (29-09-2024) the game is about 5% complete.
+As of today (11-10-2024) the game is about 30% complete.

-### Current to-do list
+### To-do list

+- Finish implementing the Start Menu
+- Implement Pause Menu
+- Implement progress saving mechanism
-- Polish player movement Script
+- Create more types of weapons for player
+- Implement Inventory System
-- Implement a basic fighting system
+- Implement a Shop System
-- Implement game UI (start screen, inventory, HP bar, pause menu)
+- Create more types of enemies
+- Implement boss battle

 ## Why did you make this game?

 I wanted to learn how to use the Godot Engine to make cool games.
-Eventually I would like to be able to contribute to Godot, since it's an Open Source program.
+But making cool games with no experience is hard, so I'm making a small, simple game first- Eventually I would like to be able to contribute to Godot, since it's an Open Source program.

 ## Credits